Tejas1510/Hacking-Scripts/Javascript/Github-Data-Fetcher/README.md

 # Find-Github-accounts informations
-App is bult using react-js
+App is bult using react-js and GitHub  API
 # modules used
-*react
+1. react
-*semantic-ui
+2. semantic-ui
 # How to  start the app
--->npm install
+1. npm install
---> npm start
+2.  npm start